 For platform-provided HTTPS as a server the evaluator shall verify that the TSS lists any specific calls the product uses that specifies or allows the end users to specify cipher suites, which protocols are denied connection requests, key establishment alorithms, support for mutual authentication, response to an invalid client certificate, and support for session renegotiation.
-The evaluator shall verify any calls the product specifies align with the options provided in this PP and the TLS Funtional Package.
+The evaluator shall verify any calls the product specifies align with the options provided Application Software Protection Profile and TLS Funtional Package.

 For platform-provided SSH the evaluator shall verify that the TSS lists any specific calls the product uses that specifies or allows the end users to specify the applicable RFCs, the authentication methods, the limit for dropping large packets in an SSH transport connection, the SSH transport accepted algorithms, the SSH public key for public-key based authentication, The diffie-hellman-group used for key exchange, and the parameters of session rekey or termination.
-The evaluator shall verify any calls the product specifies align with the options provided in this PP and the SSH Funtional Package.
+The evaluator shall verify any calls the product specifies align with the options provided Application Software Protection Profile and SSH Funtional Package.